webplatform/docs-wpd/Example_Pages/JavaScript_Object/index.md

 ;getYear
 : Deprecated.
 Returns the year (usually 2-3 digits) in the specified date according to local time.
 Use getFullYear instead.

 '''''Implementation Note:''' Transclude method descriptions from child pages.
-For each ancestor listed in the "Inherits from" of the Overview Table, there should be a generated list of method links.''
+For each ancestor listed in the "Inherits from" of the Overview Table, there should be a generated list of method links.
+Provide distinctive styling for "Deprecated".''

 =Usage=